 During 2005–2009, I was involved in teaching, programme coordination, and curriculum revision activities at the Centre for Modeling and Simulation, University of Pune.
 Teaching involved programming related courses in the main, and occasionally mathematical topics.
 The posts held have varied according to my experience and funding available.

-I developed my love for computers long back, during my B.Sc. days.
+I developed my love for computers long back, during my B.Sc.
+Electronics days.
 Mostly self-taught, I have explored a variety of programming languages to a varying degree.
-They include C, Haskell, Scheme, PHP, MySQL, Python, Fortran, Eiffel, C++, to mention a few.
+The earlier exploration includes C, Assembly (8085, and a few bits of 80?86), Fortran, Eiffel, PHP, MySQL; the more recent exploration includes Scheme (a dialect of LISP), Haskell, Python, Java, Prolog, to mention a few.
 Currently my favorite one is Haskell.
 I mainly use the GNU/Linux platform.